Programs with Purpose

 providing equine-assisted learning and leadership developing in a loving community

-The program includes equine-assisted learning along with outdoor adventure plus relationship building and a hot meal.
+The program includes equine-assisted learning along with Care Crew, outdoor adventure plus relationship building and a family style dinner.

 providing students and adults the opportunity to care for the farm, horses, and each other